Masa Harina Man

 "Go on.
 There must be something else.
 I can feel it."

 "You know me too well.
-If that was all, indeed, I might have put him down as an interesting and admirable person and moved on to a more compelling candidate.
+If that was all, indeed, I might have put him down as a possible candidate for the future and moved on.
 But here is the thing: we surreptitiously tested him for emotional stability...."

 "You authorized a field test?
 Rather free with the budget aren't you?"